phansch/mini_rfc_for_cargo_lint_configuration/README.md

 consider it to be the best approach mainly because the file is already present in every Cargo project.

+## Drawbacks
+- Adding lint configuration to `Cargo.toml` means that there will be more places where lints can be configured, making it more difficult to quickly see what lint levels are used.
+- Another downside of this is that it becomes less clear which lint level takes precedence, if the same lint is set multiple times in different locations.
+Even if the precedence rules are useful for the majority of use cases, developers still need to be aware of the precedence, or avoid specifying the lint multiple times.

 ## Alternatives

 ### Using `package.metadata` tables